ravisantoshgudimetla/Serverless-Supercomputing/README.md

 ## 5. Acceptance criteria

-- The system must be able to parallelize an algorithm to run on OpenWhisk on OpenShift
+- The system must be able to parallelize an algorithm to compute pi and run on OpenWhisk on OpenShift
 - We must provide performance tests to validate the improved performance at scale
 - The system must be deployable on the MOC
 - We must provide performance tests for the sytem running on the MOC
-- The algorithm should scale linearly
+- The algorithm should scale linearly as more machines are added
-- The scaling should be done in 30 seconds or less
+- The the algorithm should run in 30 seconds or less

 ## 6. Release Planning: